orokusaki/labs/calm/nucalm/calm_workshop_nucalm_overview.rst

 Overview
 ********

 Calm allows Nutanix Enterprise customers to seamlessly select, provision, deploy & manage their Business Apps across all their infrastructure, both private and public cloud.
-Calm ties together an AppStore, App Lifecycle, Monitoring & Remediation by providing single control-point for managing heterogeneous infrastructure, be it VMs or containers, or even baremetal servers.
+Calm ties together a Marketplace, App Lifecycle, Monitoring & Remediation by providing single control-point for managing heterogeneous infrastructure, be it VMs or containers, or even baremetal servers.
 Calm will eventually support all the components required to manage a complete Software Defined Data Center.

 .. figure:: http://s3.nutanixworkshops.com/calm/nucalm/image16.png